 As a consequence of reduced training time (and thus increased attention/motivation), it makes sense to increase the overall intensity of your indoor cycling.
 Therefore, you will get great results in less time.

 Interval training is often a lot easier to do indoors.
 When you don’t have to pay attention to traffic, you can concentrate 100% on maintaining the correct power output, cadence, or heart rate during the intervals.
 That isn’t easy outdoors, especially if you are not familiar with interval training.

 4.Drink more water

 Indoor cycling makes you sweat a lot more than you are used to.
 Don’t get fooled to believe that you sweat more because you work so much harder than you do on the roads.
-You might find a spinning instructor who believes that people sweat due to the high intensity of his training program, but that’s not the reason.
+You might find a spinning instructor who thinks that people sweat due to the high intensity of his training program, but that’s not the reason.

 5.Use an ergo meter bike

-I’m a big fan of power meter training and it was actually during indoor cycling I discovered the benefits from this training regime.
+I’m a big fan of power meter training, and it was actually during indoor cycling I discovered the benefits from this training regime.

 Many ergometer bikes are of high quality and so reliable that you can use them for physical tests to track your progress throughout the winter season.